Monday, August 22, 2022

 ‘You tell us,’ said Cam.

 Faye was thoughtful.
-‘I’m still confused over Fen.
-I’m guessing here that Fen’s voice was not live, it was sampling, put together in a sound lounge.
-There might not even have been a man in that car at all, nor a woman, no one, not even her, it was all arranged after the event.
-She was murdered, brutally, at her home, either by new Tom or both Toms, Field 3 went south, the other took the body in Field 3’s car …’
+‘Fen’s voice was not live, imho … this is my area of work as you know … it was sampling, put together in a sound lounge.
+She was murdered, brutally, at her home, either by new Tom or by both Toms, Field 3 then went south, the other took the body in Field 3’s car …’

-‘What are we sure of?’ asked Lee.
+‘What then are we sure of?’ asked Lee.
 ‘Fen was killed and mutilated, we know that by one or both, then loaded into the Passat.’
 Cam nodded.
 ‘Where’s Field 3 now?’

 ‘Scarpered.
 Gone, no sign.’